-The Panel has a legal role to consider (non-criminal) complaints regarding the Police, Fire and Crime Commissioner and Deputy Police and Crime Commissioner.
+The Panel has a legal role to consider (non-criminal) complaints regarding the Police, Fire and Crime Commissioner.
 Below are further details of the Panel's complaints handling process.

 Where the Panel publishes reports of its deliberations on a complaint matter, these can be found here.

 If you have a concern about something the Police, Fire and Crime Commissioner has said or done, the first step is to raise it with them directly.
 Contact details for the Office of the PFCC can be found here.